vidardb/docs/docs/run_kmeans_with_vidarDB.md

 git clone https://github.com/vidardb/util.git && cd util
 ```

-Import Chicago Taxi Tips data (If you don't have psql client installed, install it beforing executing the following command):
+Import Chicago Taxi Trips data:

 ```sh
 cd ./util-notebook/kmeans/ && psql -h 127.0.0.1 -p 5432 -U postgres -f ./import-data_chicago_taxi_trips.sql
 ```

-This command will also create a new database called `chicago_taxi_trips`.
+This will also create a new database called `chicago_taxi_trips`.

 Then, we create a new table `chicago_taxi_trips_change` for the data training: